tnordloh/tnordloh.github.io/README.md

 ## 16-port plant monitor ##

-This project was created when found that some moisture sensors consumed their batteries in just a week if left in the plant continually.  there were had about 60 total moisture sensors, so changing batteries at that pace wasn't practical.
+This project was created when we found that some moisture sensors consumed their batteries in just a week if left in the plant continually.  there were had about 60 total moisture sensors, so changing batteries at that pace wasn't practical.
 I pulled the moisture sensors apart, and used ethernet wire to connect them to an Arduino, in order to make it possible to provide external